urol-e5/deep-dive-expression/E-Peve/code/31-Peve-miRNA-mRNA-lncRNA-network.md

 mRNA targets and 5.7 unique lncRNA targets, though again there is a lot of variation.
 Both mRNA and lncRNA are targeted by 1.0 unique miRNA, on average.

+Additionally, there is variation in the relative proportion of miRNA targets that are mRNA.
+Relative mRNA proportion ranges from 33.3% (lncRNA-dominant) to 100% (mRNA-dominant), with an average of 85.0% (mRNA-dominant)

 # 3 pval \< 0.01